A Promising Alternative

 It is a circle process designed to bring together victim, offender, and community after a crime occurs in order to identify the harm that has resulted and to create a system for repair.
 Offenders begin by sharing their story then victims and community members identify the ways they have been affected.
 Assets of the offender are gathered and shared.
 All contribute to the formation of a contract with items that will help the offender repair the harm that he/she caused.

-Juveniles are considered for petty, misdemeanor, and felony offenses.
+Juveniles and adults are considered for petty, misdemeanor, and felony offenses.
 Exceptions are felony offenses of a violent nature or any level of sex crime.
 Adults are considered for petty and misdemeanor offenses only.
 The program may be utilized as an alternative to court, a condition of court sentencing, or as an element of probation.
 Offenders must take responsibility for their crimes in order to be considered—meaning they must admit guilt.

 These may include: Victim, Offender, Support for Victim, Support for Offender, Affected and Un-affected Community Members, Victim Advocate, Arresting Officer, Former Offenders, Teacher, Coach, Boss, Relatives, Friends, Mentor, Pastor, and Community Members with Similar Demographics or Interests.